1.3: Physical-Chemical Foundations

 In summary, the extent of reactions can vary from completely irreversible (favoring only the products) to reactions that favor the reactants.

 Our next goal is to understand what controls the extent of a reaction.
 That is, of course, the change in the Gibbs free energy.
 Two different pairs of factors influence the ΔG.
-One pair is concentration and inherent reactivity of reactants compared to products (as reflected in the Keq).
+One pair is the reactants' concentration and inherent reactivity compared to products (as reflected in the Keq).
 The other pair is enthalpy/entropy changes.
 We will now consider the first pair.

 Consider the reactions of hydrochloric acid and acetic acid with water.